What is Opportunity Employment?

 Opportunity Employers go beyond traditional recruiting methods to seek out talent that may otherwise go unnoticed.
 Understanding how your company can effectively connect with Opportunity Talent will help you develop a strong pipeline.

 Minimized Barriers to Accessing Entry-Level and Frontline Roles

 Many common hiring practices can act as barriers for Opportunity Talent and limit your candidate pool.
 Taking steps to remove bias and focus on skills over credentials in your job postings, applications, and interview processes can help prevent screening out Opportunity Talent who may be right for the job.

 Retention & Advancement

 Providing your entry-level and frontline employees with access to important benefits that can set them up for success on the job is a powerful way to improve retention at your company.
 These benefits range from access to paid leave to transportation assistance.

 Systems That Support On-The-Job Success and Ongoing Professional Development

 The support an entry-level or frontline employee receives can make or break a work experience.
 Building systems for effective onboarding and development can help employees reach their full potential and create pipelines for other roles at your company.

-Opportunity Talent are individuals from traditionally untapped talent pools – such as Opportunity Youth (16-24 year olds who are neither in school nor working), individuals with disabilities, veterans, formerly incarcerated individuals – who seek economic stability through employment.
+Opportunity Talent are individuals from traditionally untapped talent pools – such as Opportunity Youth (16-24 year olds who are neither in school nor working), individuals with disabilities, veterans, DREAMers, and formerly incarcerated individuals – who seek economic stability through employment.